JoseQuintas/hwgui/contrib/qrencode/Readme.txt

 2.6) Extra instructions for non C99 standard compiler

-    In this case, the library "contrib\qrencode\qrencode.c"
+    In this case, the library "contrib\qrencode\qrcodegenerator.c"
+    of the original archive
     cannot be compiled with the compiler not supporting the C99 standard.
+    In the HWGUI repository, qrencode.c and qrencode.h are modified and tested with non C99 C compilers.

-    Instead the use of a DLL (qrcodegen.dll) is the only way to get a running QR code generator.
+    Alternative method is the the usage of a DLL (qrcodegen.dll) is another way to get a running QR code generator.
     The ready to use DLL (compiled with MinGW32) can be downloaded from the files section of the HWGUI project site a sourceforge.net.

     The sample program "qrencodedll.prg"
     demonstrates the usage of the DLL.

 2.6.1) Borland C

-   If the port of "qrcodegenerator.c" is done, you can compile it also with Borland C.
+   After the port of "qrcodegenerator.c" is done, you can compile it also with Borland C.

-   Nevertheless if you want to use an external DLL, follow these instructions:
+   Nevertheless, if you want to use an external DLL, follow these instructions:

    - Download the DLL (location see above)